 Goodbudget is different from the above apps in a way that it isn’t linked, so all the information has to be input manually.
-It works on the proven “envelope” principle, taking your income, dividing it into parts, and allocating it into different envelopes for different categories.
+It works on the tested “envelope” principle, taking your income, dividing it into parts, and allocating it into different envelopes for different categories:

 Features: What people expect from personal finance apps

 Features are what primarily affect the cost of an app.
 The majority of people expect the following features from a personal finance app:

 - The ability to easily view balances in different bank accounts, and overall financial status